8xq/StopwatchJS/README.md

 # StopwatchJS
 This is a very simple stopwatch made with JS , has 3 simple functions such as (start stopwatch , stop stopwatch , reset stopwatch)
-This project was simply made to get more comfertable with intervals and timers within JS.
+This project was simply made to get more comfortable with intervals and timers within JS.

 ## Plans
 + Add some sounds on button clicks